eserie/wax-ml/README.md

 ## Design

-WAX-ML is research-oriented library.
+WAX-ML is a research-oriented library.
 It relies on [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) and [Haiku](https://github.com/deepmind/dm-haiku) functional programming paradigm to ease the development of research ideas.